chrisbodger/VeinCam/docs/CONOPS.md

 * Reach Milestone 2

 #### Audit 3
-* Reach Milestone 4 with accompanying verification and validation
+* Achieve Milestone 3/4 with accompanying verification and validation

 Milestones are subject to change as the project evolves.